Posts filed under ‘Christmas’

 Step 2.
 Choose a stick or two for the spine of the tree.
 Lay it on your work surface.

 Step 3.
 Sort leftover sticks according to the thickness of the stick.
-I wanted the thinker ones to be on the bottom of the tree.
+I wanted the thicker ones to be on the bottom of the tree.
 Since I don’t have a saw or floral cutters either, if I couldn’t break the stick with my hands, it was discarded.

 Step 5.
 Work from the bottom to the top, placing the sticks on top of the spine, breaking them to fit as needed.